kluchey/OMG/pages/Journals.md

 	- #eg "Do you need me to scan the left or the right?" and a coworker responds "right".
 		- Has the coworker meant "Yes, do the left scan?" because they have misunderstood?
 		- Or does the person mean "do the right scan"?
 		- This example comes from the role of x-ray technologist where communication with a coworker on a requested x-ray needs to be unambiguous.
+Instead, the question